robot9706/DS218/info/rom.md

 ## Loading HWInfo

-Before using almost and command it is advised to load the HWInfo file using the "`h`" command.
+Before using almost any command it is advised to load the HWInfo file using the "`h`" command.
 This will ensure that most of the CPU modules are setup, mainly the DRAM controller.
 Without this step it is impossible to access RAM.

 ## Magic memory addresses